adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 ## Assignments
-The studio format allows for frequent and ongoing evaluation of the student work.
+The studio format allows for frequent and ongoing evaluation of student work.
 An important aspect will be invited guests who will also come into the studio to consult with students and to offer informal feedback.
 There will be formal mid-point and final critiques.